satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 `AutomaticRescaleRangeMode` is set to `vtkSMTransferFunctionManager::Never`, the transfer function minimum and maximum value is never updated, no matter what event occurs.
-This corresponds to when `LockScalarRange` was set to "on" in previous versions of Visocyte.
+This corresponds to when `LockScalarRange` was set to "on" in previous versions of ParaView.
 When `AutomaticRescaleRangeMode` is set to a different option, that option governs how and when the transfer function is reset.
 This option overrides whichever option is set in the `GeneralSettings` property `TransferFunctionResetMode`.